 Credits and Courses

-The program requires 36 graduate credits of course work at the post-master’s level.
-Entering students are expected to have completed the following courses or their equivalents in the process of earning a master’s degree:
+The program will require 36 graduate credits of coursework at the post-master’s level.
+We expect entering students to have completed the following courses or their equivalents in the process of earning a master’s degree:

 Students who have not taken these courses prior to admission to the PhD program will be required to complete them in the first year of their pursuit of a doctoral degree.
 Credits earned in these courses will not count as part of the 36 credits required at the post-master’s level.

 At the PhD level, students must complete the following coursework:

 |SOCIOL 911||The Sociology of Institutions||3|